Mark (Australian rules football): Taking the arms

 Deliberately taking, hacking or chopping the arms is an infringement committed by players which will result in a free kick.

 The arm interference free kick was introduced as a specific free kick in the AFL and its affiliates in 2005, although it was paid as a blocking, striking or holding free kick previously.
 The free kick was designed predominately to make it easier for forwards to take contested marks by not allowing defending player to punch or pull a marking player's outstretched arms in a marking contest.

 The rule was introduced by the AFL amidst on-going calls from fans and commentators to take action against the defensive tactic of flooding.
 The rule does directly limit the effectiveness of defenders, but the AFL has never stated whether or not flooding was the reason for the change.

 Marking-related injuries

 Marking can cause injuries to hands and fingers, including hyperextension, joint and tendon damage, dislocation and fractures.
 Over a long period of time and with re-injury there can be long-term effects such as chronic injury and debilitating arthritis.
 To overcome these injuries, some players will strap problem fingers together, whole hands, wear splints or gloves.

 Some of these injuries require surgery and extended recovery, threatening professional careers.
 AFL players whose careers were threatened by such injuries include Robert Campbell, Fraser Gehrig, Brett Backwell and Daniel Chick.
 Some players, such as Backwell and Chick, have opted for amputation of digits in a bid to extend their playing careers and continue to mark the ball.

+In 1876 football texts in Melbourne cautioned players not to attempt to take marks by jumping as this was dangerous.